c2w570063013/technique-recording/sspanel-installment-locally.md

 I use 'vagrant'+'debian 9 box'.

-> **Note:** if you are in China, you'd better make your local environment able to pass the GFW or you will get a extremely slow network speed.
+> **Note:** if you are in China, you'd better make your local environment able to pass the GFW or you will get really annoyed by the extremely slow
+>network speed.

 #### 1.Install vagrant and virtual box
 - Check out https://www.vagrantup.com/ and download the right vagrant version for